Kettle42/FSKRoboticsController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/KettleLibrary/README.md

 ## TeleOp

 For TeleOp, it is a good idea to have a basic flow for your program.
-It should start with defining the variables for Robot actuators/sensors, and any other instance variables needed in different methods.
+Your class should start with defining the variables for Robot actuators/sensors, and any other instance variables needed in different methods.
-It should then contain your `runOpMode()` method, where you first get the actual objects for the actuators/sensors using `hardwareMap.get()`, and .
-It then should call `waitForStart();`, check if `opModeIsActive()` and enter a loop that runs while `opModeIsActive()`.
+The class should then contain your `runOpMode()` method, where you first get the actual objects for the actuators/sensors using `hardwareMap.get()`, and .
+The method then should call `waitForStart();`, check if `opModeIsActive()` and enter a loop that runs while `opModeIsActive()`.

 Here is a good sample so far...